Esty-8/sell-cycle/README.md

 - For the SellCycle project, GitHub Issues served as the Agile management tool.
 User Stories, complete with acceptance criteria, were defined and tracked through GitHub Issues, while development progress was organized using a Kanban board.
 Each User Story was linked to a 'parent' Epic issue, illustrating how they contribute to the project's overarching objectives.
 Acceptance criteria were rigorously tested as each story progressed to the 'Done' column, and they were also included in the comprehensive manual testing outlined in the Testing section of this README.
 You can access the Epic, User Stories, and Kanban board here: [Kanban Board](https://github.com/users/Esty-8/projects/9)

+### Testing

+- HTML Validation

+Since this project utilizes Django templates, the HTML has been validated by manually executing the application pages, copying the source of the rendered pages, and then validating this version of the HTML using the [W3C Validator](https://validator.w3.org).
+The HTML for the Django admin site pages was not edited, so it has not been validated here.
+The Signup/Registration form, Login, and Logout pages from Django Allauth were remodeled and have been validated, with results provided below.

+- Validation result for index.html
+- Validation result for Signup form page
+- Validation resign for Sign In Page
+- Validation result for Add Page
+- Validation result for Catalogue  Page
+- Validation result for Browse Page
+- Validation result for Inbox Page